 Think it’s time for new furniture?
 Think again.
-Instead of buying new furniture every time one of your existing pieces looks tired and dated, why not get it reupholstered?
-If you start off buying quality, well-made pieces with solid structures you can save tons of money over time by reupholstering them when the fabric gets old or dated-looking.
+Instead of buying new furniture every time one of your existing pieces looks tired and dated, you can get it reupholstered.
+If you start off buying quality, well-made pieces with a solid structure you can save tons of money over time by reupholstering them when the fabric gets old or dated-looking.

-The sofa is often the most expensive piece of furniture in the house.
-It takes up a lot of room and it also often takes a lot of abuse.
-A really good quality sofa should last about 25 years, but over that period of time, the fabric can get worn and dated.
+The sofa is most often the most expensive piece of furniture in the house.
+It takes up a lot of room, and it often takes a lot of abuse.
+A really good quality sofa should last about 25 years, but over that period, the fabric can get worn and dated.
 Reupholstering is often a really good option.

-If you have a classic three-seat sofa you can expect to pay approximately $600 in labor plus the fabric costs.
-The cost of fabric can vary wildly so there's no way to give an average.
+To reupholster a classic three-seat sofa you can expect to pay approximately $600 in labor plus the fabric costs.
+The cost of fabric can vary wildly so there's no way to give you a better estimate.
 Most three-seaters will require about 18 yards of fabric so keep that in mind when choosing.
-Remember also that a fabric with a large-scale pattern might require a bit more.
+Remember also that a fabric with a large-scale pattern might require a bit more work.

-This is known as COM (customers own material).
-You'll need to get an estimate from the upholsterer to make sure you buy the right amount.
-This can be less expensive but it requires a little more work on your part.
-(Also make sure that the fabric you buy is durable enough to use for furniture upholstery -- you don't want anything too thin).
+If you choose to get your own fabric, you'll need to get an estimate from the upholsterer to make sure you buy the right amount.
+This can be less expensive, but it requires a little more work on your part.
+Also, you have to make sure that the fabric you buy is durable enough to use for furniture upholstery, that is, you do not want anything too thin.

 Large armchairs such as wingback chairs or bergeres will cost a similar amount to a loveseat.
-This is because there's just as much work that goes into them.
+This is because there is just as much work that goes into them.
 You'll be looking at approximately $400 for one chair.
-Usually, seven yards of fabric is a good amount, but again, chairs vary in size so be sure to get an estimate first.
+Usually, seven yards of fabric is a good amount, but again, chairs vary in size so be sure to get an estimate from the upholsterer first.

 Sometimes you might find that having a slipcover made for your particular piece of furniture is preferable to reupholstering.
-Slipcovers can be great because they can be taken off and washed, but it's important to know that it's not any cheaper.
-The labor costs will be roughly the same for sofas loveseats and chairs and will take about the same amount of fabric.
+Slipcovers can be great because they can be taken off and washed, but they are not usually any cheaper if you have them custom-made.
+The labor costs will be roughly the same as if you reupholstered the sofas, loveseats, and chairs and will take about the same amount of fabric.
 Of course, if you get pre-made slipcovers, then your costs will be significantly less.
 For a ballpark figure, it costs about $100 to $200 for a 3-person sofa cover, know that the fit will not be customized.